ekrnbabay/test02-core/README.md

 ```

  ## Running the sample using Docker
- 1)
- Need to add 3 files in project:
+ 1) Need to add 3 files in project:
  .dockerignore
  docker-compose.yml
  /aspnetcoreapp/Dockerfile

- 2)
-You can run the Web sample by running these commands from the root folder (where the .sln file is located):
+ 2) You can run the Web sample by running these commands from the root folder (where the .sln file is located):

-#Linux:
+ # Linux:
 sudo docker-compose build
 sudo docker-compose up -d

-#Windows:
+ # Windows:
 ```
 docker-compose build
 docker-compose up -d